flang-compiler/f18/documentation/FIRLangRef.md

 Syntax:	<code><b>fir.extract_value</b> <em>entity</em> <b>,</b> <em>index-field-list</em> <b>: (</b> <em>entity-type</em> <b>,</b> <em>index-type</em> <b>) -&gt;</b> <em>subobject-type</em></code>

-Extract a value from an entity with a type composed of arrays and/or derived types.
+Extract a value from an entity with a type composed of tuples, arrays, and/or derived types.
 Returns the value from _entity_ with the type of the specified component.
+Cannot be used on values of `!fir.box` type.

+Note that the <em>entity</em> ssa-value must be of compile-time known size in order to use this operation.

 Example: